foxxx0/ansible-nextcloud-ubuntu/README.md

 7. Run the nc01.yml playbook
 8. Done.

-!!!
-The nextcloud role (as of yet) is not intended to be used in consecutive runs of a playbook !!!

-It runs the nextcloud installer which assumes an empty database and fails otherwise.
-Either drop the database an remove both the nextcloud_DocRoot and nextcloud_DataDir folders or disable the role in the playbook (i.e. comment it out).

 ## Disclaimer
 Use at your own risk!
 I am not responsible for any data loss or other problems when you use code from this repository.